TheCuteOwl/NO-Deobfuscator/README.md

  * It will deobfuscate it and write the deobfuscate code in deobfuscated.txt

- * Like the obfuscated stuff in my program will give you a simple script
+ * Like the obfuscated stuff in my program will give you a simple print('hello world')

 <br><br>